Bors: King Bors

-Sir Bors the Younger
+Sir Bors de Ganis

-Sir Bors the Younger is better known than King Bors throughout Arthurian studies.
-Sir Bors and Lionel live for several years at Claudas' court, but they eventually rebel against him and even slay his cruel son Dorin.
+Bors de Ganis and Lionel live for several years at Claudas' court, but they eventually rebel against him and even slay his cruel son Dorin.
 Before Claudas can retaliate, the boys are rescued by a servant of the Lady of the Lake and are spirited off to be raised with their cousin Lancelot.
-THey all grow up to be excellent knights and go to Camelot to join King Arthur's retinue.
+They all grow up to be excellent knights and go to Camelot to join King Arthur's retinue.
 Bors is recognisable by a distinctive scar on his forehead, and participates in most of the King's conflicts, including the eventual battle with Claudas which liberates his father's lands.
 Bors fathers Elyan the White when the beautiful daughter of King Brandegoris, Claire, tricks him into sleeping with her by way of a magic ring; he later introduces his son into the Round Table.

 Sir Bors is always portrayed as one of the Round Table's finest, but his real glory comes on the Grail Quest, where he proves himself worthy enough to witness the Grail's mysteries alongside Galahad and Percival.
 Several episodes display his virtuous character; in one, a lady approaches Bors vowing to commit suicide unless he sleeps with her.
 He refuses to break his vow of celibacy; the lady and her maidens threaten to throw themselves off the castle battlements.
 As the ladies jump off, they reveal themselves to be demons set on deceiving him by playing to his sense of compassion.
 In another, Bors faces a dilemma where he must choose between rescuing his brother Lionel, being whipped with thorns by villains in one direction, and saving a young girl who has been abducted by a rogue knight in the other.
 Bors chooses to help the maiden, but prays for his brother's safety.
 Lionel escapes his tormentors and tries to murder Bors, and Bors does not defend himself, refusing to raise a weapon against his kinsman.
 Fellow Knight of the Round Table Calogrenant and a hermit try to intervene, but Lionel slays them both when they get in the way.
 Before he can kill his brother, however, God strikes him down with an immobilising column of fire.
 Bors, Galahad, and Percival go on to achieve the Holy Grail and accompany it to Sarras, a mystical island in the Holy Land, where then Galahad and Percival pass away while there.
 Bors is the only one to return, and the text of the Vulgate Queste is presented as a purported written record of Bors telling the full story of the quest back in Camelot.
-At the end of the entire Vulgate Cycle, Bors further emerges as the only surviving main character and a successor to Arthur after the King's death.
+His role as both the hero and narrator of the story mirrors that of Merlin in an earlier part of the Vulgate Cycle.